Dionclei-Pereira/dslist/README.md

 ## 📖 Description

 This project implements a simple backend.
-The main objective is create an API that manages a list of games to a review website or games info.
+The main objective is to create an API that manages a list of games to a review website or games info.

 ## 🚀 **Technologies**